Bruce Dishman Stewart

 - [S122] George H. S. King Papers, (ca. 1930-1985), typewritten transcript titled "Deposition of James Dishman of King George County", taken from Essex County, Virginia, Chancery Suit box 1774-1784, Folder 2D1-88, by G.H.S.
 King on 1-5-1957.
 Deposition, dated 13 June 1796, states that James Dishman is "aged 84 or thereabouts", which gives his year of birth as approximately 1712.

-- [S51] Westmoreland County Court Order Book Order Book (1739-1743), entry dated 18 March 1740/41, details the division of the estate of John Weedon between his son John Weedon, son Augustine Weedon, John Dishman who married daughter Mary Weedon, and David Dishman who married daughter Sarah Weedon, County Clerk's Office, Westmoreland County, Virginia, United States.
+- [S51] Westmoreland County Court Order Book Order Book (1739-1743), entry dated 18 March 1740/41, details the division of the estate of John Weedon between his son John Weedon, son Augustine Weedon, John Dishman who married daughter Mary Weedon, and David Dishman who married daughter Sarah Weedon, County Clerk's Office, Westmoreland County, Virginia.
 Hereinafter cited as Westmoreland Order Book.

 - [S102] James Dallas Dishman, Compiler, Dishman Family Genealogical Chart, (Lynchburg, VA: Privately printed, 1993).